veithweilnhammer/veithweilnhammer.github.io/_pages/about.md

   - /about.html
 ---

 I am a computational neuroscientist and resident psychiatrist at the Department of Psychiatry, Charité - Universitätsmedizin Berlin.
-I am working with Philipp Sterzer as a postdoctoral researcher at the Visual Perception Laboratory. focus on the neural basis of conscious perception and its alteration in psychosis.
+I am working with Philipp Sterzer as a postdoctoral researcher at the Visual Perception Laboratory.

 In my research, I focus on the neural basis of conscious perception and its alteration in psychosis.
 My work combines psychophysics with computational modelling, functional magnetic resonance imaging and transcranial magnetic stimulation.